 When faced with the decision of what to do with an old or dilapidated building, the choice often comes down to two main options: architectural rehabilitation or demolition and construction from scratch.
-While demolition may seem the simpler and quicker solution, architectural rehabilitation has numerous benefits from both an economic and environmental point of view, as well as preserving the history and cultural value of the building.
-In this article, we take an in-depth look at the advantages of refurbishment over demolition.
+While demolition may seem like the simpler and quicker solution, architectural rehabilitation has numerous benefits from both an economic and environmental standpoint, as well as preserving the building’s history and cultural value.
+In this article, we take an in-depth look at the advantages of rehabilitation over demolition.

 Preservation of cultural heritage